basdirks/dragonfly/README.md

 ### TODO

-- [ ] Replace `Display for generator::*` with proper pretty printer.
+- [ ] Replace `Display for generator::*` with a proper pretty printer.
 - [ ] Support extended parameters in `generator::typescript::ast::Interface`.

 # Development

 Parsers do not concern themselves with their surrounding whitespace.
-This is handled inside their parent parser.
+Whitespace is handled inside their parent parsers.

 ```rust
 // Not this: